ASaidOguz/Webpack-Starter/README.md

 - Start the project in dev mode use `npm run dev`

 - For building and making the project ready for deploy use `npm run build `

+The deployed project can be checked here [Bad Joke's](https://gentle-castle-86378.herokuapp.com/)